cyrusobrien/cyrusobrien/_pages/RelPol225.md

 ## <span style="color:red">This course transitioned to online only in March 2020 in response to the COVID-19 global pandemic.
 The  original syllabus is available [here.](http://cyrusobrien.com/teaching/relpol225-preCOVID-19) </span>

-#### The shift to online classes, and the extention of Spring Break, not only necessitated changes to the course schedule, but also changes to other organizational aspects of the course.
+#### The shift to online classes, and the extension of Spring Break, not only necessitated changes to the course schedule, but also changes to other organizational aspects of the course.
 I have tried to make it easy to scan this document for such changes by ~~striking out obsolete portions of the syllabus~~ and <span style="color:red">marking new text in red font.</span>

 Religion and Politics 225